Joseph Smith Papyri: Sale to Joseph Smith

 Shortly after receiving this certification, Joseph Smith, Joseph Coe, and Simeon Andrews purchased the four mummies and at least five papyrus documents for $2,400, which is about $70,000 in 2019 US dollars.
 Joseph Smith wanted to purchase only the papyri, but Chandler would not sell the papyri without the mummies.
 This was a significant expense for the church, which at the same time was also constructing an expensive temple, and caring for many financially destitute immigrants.
 Joseph Coe wrote in an 1844 letter to Joseph Smith about how the funds were raised in this financially difficult time:

-I was some-what involved, and unable to sustain a heavier burthen any great length of time. but having all confidence in the utility of the collection, and being assured by yourself that the burthen would be but temporary; that the profits arising from the work when translated would be more than adequate to the defraying all the expence which might accrue by the purchase.
-I therefore managed the business in relation to the purchase with the same confidence that I had previously done business which I thought would result in the good of the church.
-Previous to closing the contrat with [Michael] Chandler I made arangements with S. Andrews for to take one third part and yourself & Co. one third leaving one third to be borne by myself.
-Andrews soon paid his $800 I took $800 out of Geauga Bank which paid a large portion of my share.